How To Clean Paint Rollers and Tray

 NOTE: Do not throw out the bottle of solvent!Allow the paint solids to settle, then pour the (relatively) clean solvent into a bottle reserved for reclaimed solvent and save the solvent for future use.
 Allow the remaining solvent in the dirty bottle to evaporate, then dispose of it in the trash.

 Drain excess paint back into the can.

 For latex paint: The rest of the job is very easy—just let the paint dry completely, and peel it out of the tray.
-Scrape up any cling-ons with your 5-in-1 tool.
+Scrape up any cling-ons with a putty knife or 5-in-1 painting tool.
 (If the tray needs to be reused immediately, wash it in warm, soapy water instead.)

 For oil paint: Wipe out the tray with a rag or paper towels.
 Add some solvent to the basin, and use a brush to work the solvent around the tray, loosening the paint.
 Use the edge of a putty knife to scrape where necessary.
 Pour the solvent into your scrap bottle to be reclaimed as before, and wipe again.
 Remove the last of the pigment, inside and out, with some solvent on a rag or paper towel, then wash with warm, soapy water, and let dry.
 Finish by cleaning the brush with a brush comb and some warm, soapy water.

 This tip doesn’t directly fall into the category of how to clean paint rollers and tray, but still deserves mention, as it can save you from having to do so.
 If your painting project breaks overnight or over a weekend, simply store your roller without cleaning out the paint.
 Just take it out of the roller handle and cover with plastic.
 Any plastic film that seals air away from the wet paint will do the job, such as kitchen wrap, a plastic grocery bag or a gallon-sized zip-top bag.